adambard/learnxinyminutes-docs/tcl.html.markdown

 things like looping and mathematical operations that are usually baked into the syntax of other languages, allows it to fade into the background of whatever domain-specific functionality a project needs.
-Its syntax, which is even lighter that that of Lisp, just gets out of the way.
+Its syntax, which is even lighter than that of Lisp, just gets out of the way.